mpruna/Docker_Recipies/Docker_Images/README.md

 Docker Build Context
   - Docker build command takes the path to the build context as an argument.
   - When build starts, docker client would pack all the files in the build context into a tarball then transfer the tarball file to the daemon.
-  - By default, docker would search for the.Dockerfile in the build context path.
+  - By default, docker would search for the Dockerfile in the build context path.

 Creating a Dockerfile with instructions.
 Dockerfile must not have an extension.
 Although the commands are case-insensitive, we use capital letter to specify the command and small letter as arguments. `FROM` tells which docker image to fetch and `RUN`